Categories

 Specialist Audience

-80. Marketing to Men
+74. Marketing to Men

-81. Marketing to Women
+75. Marketing to Women

-82. Marketing to Youth
+76. Marketing to Youth

-83. Marketing to Seniors
+77. Marketing to Seniors

-84. Multicultural Marketing
+78. Multicultural Marketing

 Includes campaigns designed to reach specific ethnic groups, gay and lesbian audiences, etc.

-Diamond SABRE Awards
+Diamond SABRE Awards - US$125

 Diamond Sabre Awards

-85. Company of The Year
+79. Company of The Year

 This award will recognize a corporation (or other organization) that has embraced public relations as a key management discipline and can demonstrate that public relations has made a significant contribution over the course of the year to its overall performance.
 Winning submissions will demonstrate that organizational behavior and organizational communications are aligned, and that public relations activities attain the highest levels of integrity, authenticity, and effectiveness.
 (This category is NOT open to public relations agencies).

-86. CEO of the Year
+80. CEO of the Year

 This award will recognize the chief executive who has worked diligently to enhance the role of public relations within his or her organization, or demonstrated a clear commitment to ensuring that the organization embraces the principles of ethical and effective public relations, in its culture, its communications and its actions.
-(This category is NOT open to public relations practitioners.) .
+(This category is NOT open to public relations agency CEOs) .

 This award will recognize public relations work that has played in a central role in brand strategy, positioning and messaging.
 Successful submissions will demonstrate that the PR professionals involved—on either the agency or in-house team—took a lead role in creating and developing a brand platform and explain how that platform shifted perceptions, built stronger customer relationships, and ultimately drove sales.